 All undergraduate and master's degree gowns are the customary Cambridge shape, i.e., a gown of black material falling below the knee with full sleeves cut to the elbow and terminating in a point.
 Hoods are made in the Oxford pattern of spruce green material.
-The Bachelor's hood has a border three inches wide of the color distinctive of the Faculty as noted below.
-The Masters' hood has a full lining of the color distinctive of the Faculty also noted below.
+The Bachelor's hood has a border three inches wide of the color distinctive of the Faculty also noted below.
 Mortarboards are the standard black trencher shape with black tassels, which are worn forward and to the left.